-One of the best things I have experienced in recent years was seeing how a team of festival organisers and its attendees came together to fix a broken festival.
-They didn’t let this unexpected cancellation affect them, they set out to spread the acts and artists across venues in the town rather than on the festival site.
-They rolled out a series of events and we basically took over the city that weekend!
+One of the best things I have seen is a team of organisers and its attendees coming together to fix a broken festival.
+They didn’t let this unexpected cancellation affect them.
+Instead, they set out to spread the acts and artists across venues in the nearest town rather than on the festival site.
+Rolling out a series of events and we basically took over the city that weekend!

 In light of all the recent news and festival cancellations, let’s all be supportive and understanding in the ways that we can.
 Sit tight, be safe and compassionate.

 How would you turn a bad festival situation around?
 Drop a comment below and share your thoughts!